uuanqin/obsidian2cosma/README.md

 * Update README.md and add a Chinese version of that.
 * Others: ID conflict detection, program running time prompts...

+From [cosma v2.1.0](https://cosma.arthurperret.fr/changelog.html), links can now be based on titles.
+And this script still works as expected since it creates an `id` parameter that cosma will recognize first.

 ## Description

 ### Obsidian